wp-plugins/flickr-shortcode-importer/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0.0

-Import [flickr] shortcodes into Media Library.
-First [flickr] image is set as the post's Featured Images.
-Handy for transitioning from plugin wordpress-flickr-manager to own Media Library.
+Import [flickr] shortcodes into the Media Library.

 == Description ==
-Import [flickr] shortcodes into Media Library.
-First [flickr] image is set as the post's Featured Images. [flickr] shortcodes are then transitioned to like sized locally referenced images.
+Import [flickr] shortcodes into the Media Library.
+The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.
+The remaining [flickr] shortcodes are then transitioned to like sized locally referenced images.

 Handy for transitioning from plugin `wordpress-flickr-manager` to own Media Library.